You ask, we answer

 Is it required to have health insurance?

-No, it is not required to have health insurance under the Affordable Care Act (ACA), there are some states which have state-level mandates requiring health insurance.
+While it is not required to have health insurance under the Affordable Care Act (ACA), there are some states which have state-level mandates requiring health insurance.
 Knew Health Memberships satisfy these requirements.

 How much does Knew Health cost?